ivolo/proxies-proxyipchecker/Readme.md

 # proxies-proxyipchecker

   Scrapes the public proxies list from [proxyipchecker.com](http://proxyipchecker.com/).
-Made to be used as a proxies source list to [proxies](https://github.com/ivolo/proxies).
+Primarily used as a proxies source list to [proxies](https://github.com/ivolo/proxies).

 ## Example